 This introductory course covers the basics of cross country ski and/or snowshoe touring.
 We trek onto the Main Range, camp high and cover everything you need to enter the wonderful world of winter adventuring.

-Meet in Jindabyne 10am.
+Meet 9.30am in Jindabyne at the Parc Café situated in the National Parks Visitor Centre, next to the bus terminal.
 Preparation and gear check.
-Drive to Dead Horse Gap in the afternoon and begin ski tour.
+Drive to Cascade car park (near Dead Horse Gap) in the afternoon and begin trip.

-Combined ski tour, polar training and instructional sessions as we ski north across the Australian Alps, including ascent of Mt.
+Combined ski/snowshoe tour, polar training and instructional sessions as we ski north across the Australian Alps, including an ascent of Mt.
 Koscuiszco.

-Return to Dead Horse Gap.
+Return to Cascade car park.
 Drive to Jindabyne.

 We meet in Jindabyne on the east side of the Australian Alps.
 Here we make final preparations to ensure you are prepared for your introduction to winter adventures.